jihyekwak/project-1-tamagotchi-greenpet/README.md

 ---

 As a user, I want to click a button to start game.
+As a user, I want to input my username.
+As a user, I want to input my pet name.
+As a user, I want to click a button to give water.
+As a user, I want to click a button to give sunlight.
-As a user, I want to give a name to my pet.
+As a user, I want to click a button to increase the temperature.
-As a user, I want to click buttons to take care of my pet.
+As a user, I want to click a button to decrease the temperature.
+As a user, I want to see the level bars, and time remain.
 As a user, I want to click a button to play again, If the game result is success.
 As a user, I want to click a button to play again, If the game result is fail.